 Building to grow: What if investors did away with interest?

-The concept of aportes – payments made into the Buen Vivir Fund after receiving investments – is one of the foundational elements that will support and maintain the fund.
+The concept of aportes – payments made into the Buen Vivir Fund (an investment fund that thrived from 2018-2023) between after receiving investments – is one of the foundational elements that will support and maintain the fund.
 Instead of requiring interest at a set rate, the Buen Vivir Fund has adopted the practice of aportes, or solidarity contributions, a practice first developed by BVF founding circle member CIELO- Federación Indígena Empresarial y Comunidades Local de México (the Federation of Indigenous Businesses and Local Communities of Mexico).
 All members of the fund (both those that apply for funds and those who contribute) are asked the type, amount, and timeline of aporte they plan to contribute to the fund, thus creating a fertile, regenerative base of resources.
 Upon completion of a project and replacement to the Buen Vivir Fund of the original capital amount received, borrowers contribute an additional amount into the fund by choice, based on their own capacity.
 Aportes are one way the Buen Vivir Fund creating paths of buen vivir for all.

 Cecilio Solis Librado leads CIELO, which operates throughout Mexico and supports indigenous entrepreneurs to deepen local economies.
 CIELO is part of the first Buen Vivir Fund investment round, working on FIDI: the Fund for Development with Identity, which will support 33 small businesses in bringing their products to market while maintaining their cultural heritages.